JustinSGray/Hyperloop/docs/usage.rst

 making the system nearly infeasible with water and unpressurized tanks.
 Various systems involving alternate coolants such as liquid air or pressurized tanks could be explored.

-Further discussion of heat exchanger sizing and tube equilibrium temperature can be found in the "Tube Temperature" section of the 'Subsystem Modeling Theory' chapter of the docs.
+Further discussion of heat exchanger sizing and tube equilibrium temperature can be found in the :ref:`Tube Temperature <TubeTemp>` section of the 'Subsystem Modeling Theory' chapter of the docs.